icedawn/angular-flightaware.js/README.md

 var client = new FlightAware(config.username, config.apiKey);
 ```

-The next four lines create the expressJS application and map http://localhost:8000 to your main view, `index.html`.
-This is just standard expressJS boilerplate.
+The next four lines create the Express application and map http://localhost:8000 to your main view, `index.html`.
+This is just standard Express boilerplate.

 ```javascript
 var app = express();